Friday, October 10, 2025

 Photo by Amy LV

-Rose is hosting this week's Poetry Friday roundup today at Imagine the Possibilities with a neat reverso about fall.
-This is a form that, to be honest, scares me a little bit, and I admire what she has done with it!
+This week, Jama is hosting the Poetry Friday roundup over at Jama's Alphabet Soup with a continued celebration of the alphabet and a truly fun abecedarian.
 Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,